How Does the Insurance Regulatory Information System (IRIS) Work?

 IRIS ratios help determine an insurance company’s financial solvency, which refers to its ability to pay insurance claims and other financial obligations.

-The IRIS ratios provide a helpful, standardized snapshot of a company’s financial condition and operating success.
-On an annual basis, the NAIC sends each company their ratio results and posts a downloadable publication with all IRIS ratio results on its website.
+IRIS ratios provide a helpful, standardized snapshot of a company’s financial condition and operating success across various categories.
+On an annual basis, the NAIC sends each company its ratio results.

 How soon are you retiring?